galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 # Pretreatments

-Suppose you get the following question:

-> ### {% icon question %} Question
-> *Which coding exon has the highest number of single nucleotide polymorphisms (SNPs) on human chromosome 22?*
+Suppose you answer the question: Which coding exon has the highest number of single nucleotide polymorphisms (SNPs) on human chromosome 22?
-{: .question}

 You may be familiar with the [UCSC Genome Browser](https://genome.ucsc.edu/) or another resource like it, and know that you can find the data there.
-With your data in hand, you are left with the question: "but how do I actually compute this?"
+But even with your data in hand, you stll have the question: "how do I actually compute this?"
 There is really a straightforward answer: **Galaxy**.
 So let's try it...

 Browse to your favourite [Galaxy instance](https://galaxyproject.org/use/) and log in or register.
-The Galaxy interface consists of three main parts.
-The available tools are listed on the left, your analysis history is recorded on the right, and the central panel will show the home page, a tool form or some dataset content.
+The Galaxy interface consists of three main parts:

+1. The available tools are listed on the left
+2. Your analysis history is recorded on the right
+3. The central panel will let you run analyses and view outputs

 ![Galaxy interface](../../images/galaxy_interface.png)